 All students, faculty and staff are required to display a university issued parking permit on their vehicle when parked in a campus parking lot.
 Visitors are required to display a university issued visitor's permit on the dashboard of their car in plain view.
 Visitor's permits can be obtained from the Business Office from 8:30 a.m. to 5:30 p.m., Monday through Friday or Campus Public Safety anytime day or night.
-The Pacific McGeorge School of Law assumes no responsibility for damage or theft of vehicles or its contents while parked on its property.
+The University of the Pacific assumes no responsibility for damage or theft of vehicles or its contents while parked on its property.

 Motorcycles and bicycles are permitted to park in designated areas marked for motorcycles.
 Permits are not required for bicycles, however bicycles are not permitted to be chained to railings or posts, or brought into the classrooms.
 There is a designated biker cage for securing and parking your bicycles.
 It is located in parking Lot H. A key for access to this area can be obtained from the Business Office free of charge.

-Parking in the McGeorge School of Law parking lots is by permit only.
+Parking in the University of the Pacific parking lots is by permit only.
 Parking regulations are enforced Monday through Friday from 7 a.m. to 10 p.m.
 Violations of the parking regulations are subject to be cited or towed at the owner's expense.
 Violations that are subject to C.V.C.
 Code 22658 or S.C.C.
 25.150. are towed to the nearest garage.
 To recover a towed vehicle, contact the Sacramento Police Department at 916.264.5471.

 Violations of the parking regulation include: